 If the System being provided and installed by Elevation includes a battery, Customer understands and acknowledges that batteries are designed to provide supplemental power during peak times and to back up a limited set of emergency power needs for a limited time including, for example, some lights, a few outlets to power medical equipment, Internet access devices, or to charge mobile devices; but not to back-up and provide for all a home’s energy needs.
 Customer hereby understands and acknowledges these and other battery limitations described herein and provided by battery manufacturers on their websites and in their owners’ manuals and other product information and agrees to hold Elevation harmless due to any misunderstanding on the part of Customer regarding battery capabilities.

 a.
 In addition to the original manufacturer warranties set forth in Paragraph 19 above, and subject to the terms, conditions and limitations set forth below, Elevation offers the following limited warranties to the Customer and all transferees of the structures to which products are installed and/or repairs are made, as follows:

 i.
 Workmanship Warranty

-In accordance with manufacturer’s specifications and applicable requirements from local jurisdictions, Elevation warrants Elevation’s work as to the installation and/or repair of solar panels, inverters, racking and railing, disconnects and wiring to be free from material defects in workmanship from the date of completed installation or repair for the life of the installation under normal use (excepting ordinary wear and tear) to the extent solely and directly caused by Elevation’s installation of such products.
+In accordance with manufacturer’s specifications and applicable requirements from local jurisdictions, Elevation warrants Elevation’s work as to the installation and/or repair of solar panels, inverters, racking and railing, disconnects and wiring to be free from material defects in workmanship from the date of completed installation or repair for 10-years under normal use (excepting ordinary wear and tear) to the extent solely and directly caused by Elevation’s installation of such products.
 Elevation does not warrant any installed products, and Customer agrees to look solely to the relevant manufacturers for product liability issues.
 This workmanship warranty does not include any damages or defects in the products except to the extent solely and directly caused by Elevation’s installation and/or repair work.

 ii.
 Roof Penetration Warranty